 St. Patrick’s Day

-St Patrick’s Day is celebrated every year on March 17th, honoring the Irish patron saint, St. Patrick.
-The celebrations are largely Irish culture themed and typically consist of wearing green, parades, and drinking.
-Some churches may hold religious services and many schools and offices close in Suffolk County, the area containing Boston and its suburbs.
+St. Patrick’s Day is celebrated every year on March 17th, honoring the Irish patron, St. Patrick.
+St. Patrick’s celebrations are largely Irish culture themed and typically consist of wearing green, parades, and drinking.
+Some churches may hold religious services and many schools and offices close in Suffolk County on St. Patrick’s Day, the area containing Boston and its suburbs.

-People all over the world celebrate St. Patrick’s Day, especially places with large Irish-American communities.
+People all over the world celebrate St. Patrick’s Day, especially in places with large Irish-American communities.
 Feasting on the day features traditional Irish food, including corned beef, corned cabbage, coffee, soda bread, potatoes, and shepherd’s pie.
 Many celebrations also hold an Irish breakfast of sausage, black and white pudding, fried eggs, and fried tomatoes.
-Common traditions include:
+Common St. Patrick’s Day traditions include:

 Saint Patrick, or the “Apostle of Ireland,” actually started out in the pagan religion.
 While not much is known about his early life, as many of his life’s details were lost to folklore, letters from St. Patrick reveal that he was captured in Wales, Scotland, or another close area outside of Ireland and taken to Ireland as a slave.
 Years later, he escaped and returned to his family, who were Romans living in Britain, going back to Ireland for mission work after finding a place as a cleric and then Bishop within the Christian faith.
 He was born around 460, and by the 600s, he was already known as the Patron Saint of Ireland.

-There are many legends associated with Saint.
-Patrick.
-The symbol of the shamrock used for St. Patrick’s Day comes from the story of St. Patrick using the shamrock to illustrate the Holy Trinity.
+There are many legends associated with Saint Patrick.
+The symbol of the shamrock comes from the story of Saint Patrick using the shamrock to illustrate the Holy Trinity.
 The three-leafed plant coincided with the Pagan religion’s sanctity of the number three and is the root of the green color theme.

 Saint Patrick’s Day was first celebrated in America in 1737, organized by the Charitable Irish Society of Boston, including a feast and religious service.
-This first celebration of the holiday in the colonies was largely to honor and celebrate the Irish culture that so many colonists had been separated from.
+This first celebration was in the colonies largely to honor and celebrate the Irish culture that so many colonists had been separated from.

 Early celebrations continued this modest tradition.
-In New York, the first celebration took place as a small gathering at the home of an Irish protestant.
-St. Patrick’s Day parades started in New York in 1762 by a group of Irish soldiers in the British military who marched down Broadway.
-This began the tradition of a military theme in the parade, as they often feature marching military unites.
-The holiday eventually evolved from the modest religious dinner into the raucous holiday we know today.
+In New York, Saint Patrick’s Day took place as a small gathering at the home of an Irish protestant.
+St Patrick’s Day parades started in New York in 1762 by a group of Irish soldiers in the British military who marched down Broadway.
+This began the tradition of a military theme in the parade, as they often feature marching military units.
+St Patrick’s Day eventually evolved from the modest religious dinner into the raucous holiday we know today.